shakfu/py-js/README.md

 #### Scripting

+Implemented for both `py` and `pyjs` objects:

 - **Exposing Max API to Python** A significant part of the max api in `c74support/max-includes` has been converted to a cython `.pxd` file called `api_max.pxd`.
 This makes it available for a cython implementation file, `api.pyx` which is converted to c-code during builds and embedded in the external.
 This enables a custom python builtin module called `api` which can be imported by python scripts in `py` objects or via `import` messages to the object.
 This allows the subset of the max-api which has been wrapped in cython code to be called by python scripts or via messages in a patcher.

 ## Caveats

-- The `py` object is currently marked as experimental pre-alpha and still needs further unit/functional/integration testing and field testing of course.
-Do not use it expecting it is battle-tested!
+- The `py` and `pyjs` objects are currently marked as experimental pre-alpha and still need further unit/functional/integration testing and field testing of course.
+Do not use it expecting they are battle-tested!

-- As of this writing, the `api` module which is a minimal cython-based wrapper of the max-api is does not unload fully between patches.
-It requires a restart of Max to work after you close the first patch which uses it.
-This is a [bug](https://bugs.python.org/issue34309)in python which is being worked on and my be [fixed](https://groups.google.com/forum/?utm_medium=email&utm_source=footer#!msg/cython-users/SnVpCE7Sq8M/hdT8S2iFBgAJ) in future versions.
+- As of this writing, the `api` module, indeed most likely all 3rd party python c-extensions, do not unload properly between patches and require a restart of Max to work after you close the first patch which uses them.
+Unfortunately, this is a [bug](https://bugs.python.org/issue34309)in python which is being worked on and may be [fixed](https://groups.google.com/forum/?utm_medium=email&utm_source=footer#!msg/cython-users/SnVpCE7Sq8M/hdT8S2iFBgAJ) in future versions.

+    - `Numpy`, the popular python numerical analysis package falls in the above category, but actually **crashes** Max if imported in a new patch after first use in a prior patch.
+To address this special case, the module is provided as an object in the `api` module (and this prevents a crash if used again).
+As above, just restart Max and use it in one patch normally.
+After closing the first patch, restart Max to use it again in a new patch.
+(New patch is taken to mean new document.)

 - `core` features are supposed to be the most stable, and *should* not crash under most circumstances, `extra` features are less stable since they are more experimental, etc..

 - The `api` module is the most experimental and evolving part of this project, and is completely optional.
 If you don't want to use it, don't import it.